ibm-cloud-docs/hyper-protect-dbaas-for-mongodb/index.md

 {{site.data.keyword.cloud}} {{site.data.keyword.ihsdbaas_full}} is an {{site.data.keyword.cloud_notm}} service that provides tamper-proof, enterprise cloud database environments with high availability for workloads with sensitive data.
 It offers a flexible platform that allows you to quickly and easily provision and manage your database of choice.
 {: shortdesc}

 This {{site.data.keyword.cloud_notm}} offering provides {{site.data.keyword.mongodb}} database clusters.
 Each database cluster has one primary node and two secondary nodes (replicas that back up the primary).
+For more information about high availability, see [Automatic in-region data redundancy and failover](/docs/hyper-protect-dbaas-for-mongodb?topic=hyper-protect-dbaas-for-mongodb-ha-dr#in-region-redundancy-failover).

 With {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_mongodb_full}}, you can create database clusters in the {{site.data.keyword.cloud_notm}}, view information about your nodes, databases, and users, monitor databases, and view service logs.

 Watch the following video to find how to get started with {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_mongodb_full}}:

-<iframe width="737" height="415" src="https://www.youtube.com/embed/YzQdszTI4Zg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="737" height="415" src="https://www.youtube.com/embed/YzQdszTI4Zg" title="Getting started with Hyper Protect DBaaS" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Supported version
 {: #mongodb_supported_version}